gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 encrypted buffer shall never exceed the SCTP payload size thus Protection Engine shall be aware of the PMTU (see {{pmtu}}).

-KEY Handling of Protection Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted chunk (see {{encrypt}}).
+KEY Management of Protection Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).

-KEY Handling MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Handling MUST be specified in the Protection Engine specification document for that specific Protection Engine.
+KEY Management MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Management MUST be specified in the Cypher Specification document for that specific Protection Engine.

 Out-of-band communication between Protection Engines MAY exploit the